 What we do is set the electronic collar on the lowest stimulation level, if we tap the button and they don’t feel it, then we turn it up on notch and see if they feel it on the new level, if they don’t then we turn it up one notch at a time until they notice it.
 Once they do we reward them with food and lots of praise.
 Usually when a dog feels it for the first time on the lowest level possible they just look around to see if it’s a bug or something on their neck.
 That’s the kind of reaction you want, you do NOT want them to be fearful or nervous.

 Once we figure out what level of stimulation they feel, then we incorporate the e-collar with the leash.
 When we want them to sit we tap the button first, then at the same time, give the verbal command “sit” and pull up on the leash.
-When we call them to us we tap the button, then at the same time pull the leash toward us, and say “come.”
+When we call them to us we tap the button, then at the same time pull the leash toward us, and give the command “come.”
 Every time your pup does a command they get lots of praise and food rewards or toys.
 What starts to happen is your dog will feel the e-collar stimulation, then look to you to see what command you are going to tell them to do.
 That is exactly what we want.
-Some dog owners or trainers turn the level up way too high and end up scaring the dog and making them confused, or they use the remote training collar way too soon before the poor dog even knows what is going on.
+Some dog owners or trainers turn the level up way too high and end up scaring the dog and making them confused, or they use the remote training collar way too soon before the poor dog even knows what is going on or what the commands are.

 Experience the Difference of Having a Professional Dog Trainer